 Diarrhea with Dehydration

 Diarrhea is a common ailment during pregnancy and its frequency increases during the third trimester.
-The usual cause can be your changing hormones, dietary adjustments, food poisoning, or stomach bug.
+The usual causes include your changing hormones, dietary adjustments, food poisoning or stomach bug.
 While diarrhea alone is not life-threatening, the dehydration that accompanies the condition can be.

 Severe dehydration during pregnancy is alarming because it could result in premature labor.
-More importantly, it increases your baby’s risk of developing neural tube defects (NTDs).
+More importantly, it increases your baby’s risk of developing neural tube defects (NTD), which can cause problems in the development of your baby’s brain and spine.
 When this occurs, seeking immediate medical attention is necessary.
 Your doctor may perform outpatient treatments like IV fluid and OTC medications if it’s accompanied by vomiting and nausea.

 Symptoms You Should Watch Out For

 Over the course of your pregnancy, you may frequently feel unwell.
-Nausea and vomiting, for example, normally occurs during pregnancy.
+Nausea and vomiting, for example, normally occur during pregnancy.
 Aside from these, you may experience other symptoms like fatigue and headaches.

 Over-the-Counter Medications: Are They Safe During Pregnancy?

-There are many ways on how to avoid sickness during pregnancy, but sometimes, it just happens no matter how cautious you are.
-Sickness during pregnancy can make you worry a lot.
-It would be easier to take an OTC medicine if you are not pregnant, but when your main concern is your baby’s safety, you become extra careful before taking any pill.
+There are many ways to avoid sickness during pregnancy, but sometimes, it just happens no matter how cautious you are.
+Sickness during pregnancy can be a significant cause of worry, especially when you don’t know what OTC medicines are okay for your developing baby.
+When your main concern is your baby’s safety, you become extra careful before taking any pill.